-- Goal: an indicator established to determine whether an objective has been achieved (e.g. all participating youth have improved their literacy scores). - Grantmaking Partner: a nonprofit organization that administers and monitors the OST Grant Program on behalf of the OST Office.
+Goal: an indicator established to determine whether an objective has been achieved (e.g. all participating youth have improved their literacy scores).

+Grantmaking Partner: a nonprofit organization that administers and monitors the OST Grant Program on behalf of the OST Office.

-Indirect/Operating Costs: costs that cannot be tied directly to the program, but costs that are incurred to support the program (e.g. audits, audit fees, grant writing, management or finance salaries, or administrative rent).
+Indirect/Operating Costs: costs that cannot be tied directly to the program, but costs that are incurred to support the program, such as general operating costs or overhead costs (e.g. audits, audit fees, grant writing, management or finance salaries, or administrative rent).

-- Inputs: resources that go into a program including human, financial, organizational, and community resources available for carrying out a program's activities. - Local Education Agency: the DCPS system or any individual or group of public charter schools operating under a single charter. - Logic Model: is a graphic depiction (road map) that presents the shared relationships among the resources, activities, outputs, outcomes, and impact of the program.
-It depicts the relationship between the program activities and its intended effects. - Opportunities: activities, roles, and responsibilities taken on and done by youth to explore, express, earn, belong, and influence.
+Inputs: resources that go into a program including human, financial, organizational, and community resources available for carrying out a program's activities.

+Local Education Agency: the DCPS system or any individual or group of public charter schools operating under a single charter.

+Logic Model: is a graphic depiction (road map) that presents the shared relationships among the resources, activities, outputs, outcomes, and impact for your program.
+It depicts the relationship between your program's activities and its intended effects.

+Opportunities: activities, roles, and responsibilities taken on and done by youth to explore, express, earn, belong, and influence.